backengineering/cd-integration-example/README.md

 - Fuzzing Harnesses
 - Runtime Analysis

-The SDK handles symbol resolution, init table registration, and supports workflows across LLVM and MSVC toolchains.
+The SDK handles symbol resolution, init table registration, and supports C/C++/ASM workflows through our LLVM-MSVC toolchains.
 You can do much more than just execute functions at the startup of a program.
 If you're building advanced software protection mechanisms and want to integrate native code at a binary level, we’d love to talk.